JKU-ICG/AOS/LFR/python/README.md

-# AOS/LFR, A Light-Field Renderer for Airborne Optical Sectioning
+# AOS/LFR: Python Bindings for the Light-Field Renderer for Airborne Optical Sectioning

-This is a python wrapper for the C++ Light-Field Renderer for Airborne Optical Sectioning.
+This is a python wrapper for the [C++ Light-Field Renderer](../README.md) for Airborne Optical Sectioning.

 ## Install